The GAIHH Story

 You can view Ros' video on the Resources page.

-Ros is supported by over 300 Australian mental health professionals and a growing international audience.
+Ros is supported by more than 300 Australian mental health professionals and a growing international audience.

-Ros and the team continue to develop GAIHH and support the community and fellow practitioners in Australia and globally, building connections with groundbreaking organisations and individuals to work together to build strength, community, and optimal recovery from the COVID-19 mental health crisis.
+Ros and the team continue to develop GAIHH and support the community and fellow practitioners in Australia and globally, building connections with groundbreaking organisations and individuals to work together to build strength, community, and optimal recovery from the ongoing mental health crisis triggered as a direct result of the Covid-19 measures.